grzegorzfranus/ansible-role-nftables/README.md

 - `port` (optional): Single port (e.g. `22`), range (e.g. `1000-2000`), or comma-separated list (e.g. `22,80,443`) as a string
 - `in_interface` (optional, forward only): Input interface (string)
 - `out_interface` (optional, forward only): Output interface (string)
+- `state` (optional): Connection state to match (e.g. "new", "established,related") - defaults to "new" if not specified
 - `action`: Action to take (e.g. "accept", "drop")
 - `log`: Enable/disable logging (boolean)
 - `counter`: Enable/disable packet/byte counting for the rule (boolean)